Tidings-SP/Simple-Mini-Projects/JavaGUI/README.md

 ---

 This project is build under one day with the java netbean and SQL data base.
-This one day project build is made possible by java netbean's easy visual UI design which helps to design great looking UI with less time.
+This one day project build is made possible by java netbean's easy visual UI design which helps to design great looking UI with less time and I am already familiarized in the programming part of this project.